nopnop2002/Raspberry-ili9325/README.md

 \*When a regulator(It's often AMS1117) is mounted on the back, it's operated 5V.
 \*When a regulator is NOT mounted on the back, it's operated 3.3V.

+__NOTE__
+My R61509V has a regulator.
+Normally, a TFT with a regulator works at 5V, but my R61509V doesn't work unless I supply both 5V and 3.3V.

 You can change any pin.
 Pin define is "pin.conf".

+---

+# Software requirement

+WiringPi Library

 ----